 The tips and information here help you know the ins and outs of travel in the Golden State, with tips on best times to travel, transportation, accommodation and camping, even good-sense guides for bicycle fans.
 Details here can help plan your trip, and tell you where to turn for more useful information and insider tips once you get here.
 Happy planning.

-Do you need to reset your watch?
+Need to reset your watch?
 Call for help?
-Figure out the best time to visit?
 Find out details for disabled access?
-Here is a round-up of basic information to help you plan your trip, and to know what to expect and where to turn for help when you get here.
+Here’s a round-up of basic information to help you plan your trip, and to know what to expect and where to turn for help when you get here.

-The state sales tax is 7.5%.
+The state-wide sales tax is 7.25%.
 Local taxes may add up to 1.5% to your total bill.

 For local numbers, dial 411; for long distance, dial 1 plus the area code plus 555-1212; for free phone numbers, call (800) 555-1212.

-Alcohol is sold throughout California to people age 21 and older.
+Alcohol is sold throughout California to people aged 21 and older.
 The legal drinking age is 21.

 You must be 18 or older to purchase tobacco products in the state.
-Smoking is prohibited in all public buildings (including restaurants, bars, and casinos) and enclosed spaces throughout California.
+Smoking and e-cigarette use is prohibited in all public buildings (including restaurants, bars and casinos) and enclosed spaces throughout California.
 It is illegal to smoke within 20 feet/6 metres of doorways or windows of government buildings.
-Most large hotels have designated smoking rooms, If you smoke, request one, most hotels will fine guests who smoke inside a non smoking room.
-Many cities in California have passed ordinances prohibiting smoking in public areas, and smoking is prohibited in some national and state park buildings and areas.
+Most large hotels have designated smoking rooms; if you smoke, request one—most hotels will fine guests who smoke inside a non-smoking room.
+Many cities in California have passed ordinances prohibiting smoking in public areas such as on pavements and beaches, and smoking is prohibited in some national and state park buildings and areas.

 California is big, really big.
 If you were to drive the length of the state on Interstate 5, it would take you an estimated 15 hours, with little or no traffic, to get from Oregon to Mexico.
-At the end of your road trip, you would have driven nearly 900 miles/1,450 kilometres.
+At the end of your road trip, you’d have driven nearly 900 miles.

-Downtown San Diego is less than 20 miles/32 kilometres north of the Mexican border and about 130 miles (210 kilometres) south of Los Angeles.
-From Los Angeles, it is 385 miles/620 kilometres north to San Francisco and from there, another 90 miles/145 kilometres north-east to Sacramento.
-You would put about 190 miles/305 kilometres on your car driving from San Francisco to Yosemite National Park, and about 600 miles/965 kilometres driving from Los Angeles to Mount Shasta in Northern California.
+Central San Diego is less than 20 miles north of the Mexican border and about 130 miles south of Los Angeles.
+From Los Angeles, it’s 385 miles north to San Francisco and from there, another 90 miles north-east to Sacramento.
+You’d put about 190 miles on your car driving from San Francisco to Yosemite National Park, and about 600 miles driving from Los Angeles to Mount Shasta in Northern California.
 Needless to say, California is ideal for road trips.

-The Americans with Disabilities Act states that all public buildings must be wheelchair accessible and have accessible bathrooms.
-Most hotels and attractions are now outfitted with wide doorways and wheelchair ramps.
-City streets now feature a growing number of pavement corners with dropped curbs, and some public transport vehicles are equipped with lifts.
+The Americans with Disabilities Act (ADA) states that all public buildings must be wheelchair accessible and have accessible toilet facilities.
+Most hotels and attractions now have wide doorways and wheelchair ramps.
+City streets feature a growing number of pavement corners with dropped kerbs, and some public transport vehicles are equipped with lifts.
 Many state and national parks now have fully accessible ADA trails.
 If you need details, call destinations and services in advance.

 Many cinemas and performance spaces have special headsets to help you hear.
 Ask when you purchase or collect your tickets.